 - Mobilizing coordinated action and financing to enable transformative change, such as strengthening sector coordination, including through joint sector reviews, development of pooled funding mechanisms, strengthening budget processes, analysis of efficiency of education expenditure

 - Strengthening of government capacity to adapt and learn, to implement and drive results at scale, including data system strengthening.

 The grant can also be used to develop the partnership compact, a policy framework that articulates priority areas for reform.

 Program development grants

-Countries can receive US$200,000 (up to US$400,000 in exceptional cases) for the design of an education program that will help the country implement its national sector strategy.
+Countries can receive US$200,000 (up to US$400,000 in exceptional cases) for the design of an education program that will help the country implement its priority reform.

 Eligibility: Countries eligible to apply for system transformation grants and Multiplier grants.

 - Guidelines for program development grants (forthcoming)